slepc/slepc/doc/source/documentation/manual/eps.md

 #### Real SLEPc

-In this case, all `Mat` and `Vec` objects are real.
+In this case, all {external:doc}`Mat` and {external:doc}`Vec` objects are real.
 The computed approximate solution returned by the function `EPSGetEigenpair` is stored in the following way: `kr` and `ki` contain the real and imaginary parts of the eigenvalue, respectively, and `xr` and `xi` contain the associated eigenvector.
 Two cases can be distinguished:

 -   When `ki` is zero, it means that the $j$-th eigenvalue is a real number.
 In this case, `kr` is the eigenvalue and `xr` is the corresponding eigenvector.
 The vector `xi` is set to all zeros.